 Where to get advice if you are unsure

-If you are flying within, to or from the USA then if you are unsure about whether you can bring a particular piece of glass on a plane in carry on then I suggest you use the very efficient #asktsa service on Twitter.
+If you are flying within, to, or from the USA then if you are unsure about whether you can bring particular glass items on a plane in hand luggage then I suggest you use the very efficient #asktsa service on Twitter.
 They will be able to answer you fully.

 Here are a few examples: